Themes

 Ancestry & Identity

 The Latin American diaspora is large and multifaceted, and the work of Latino poets reflects a rich variety of cultures, histories, and communities.
 How is identity explored in these poems?
 How does Latino poetry illuminate tensions between the desire to preserve one’s culture and the pressure to assimilate?
-How does personal allegiance to different and sometimes disparate identities, including assertions of feminism, queerness, and Black or Indigenous heritage, change, enlarge, or nuance what it means to be Latino, and American, today?
+How does personal allegiance to different and sometimes disparate identities, including expressions of spirituality, feminism, queerness, and Black or Indigenous heritage, change, enlarge, or nuance what it means to be Latino, and American, today?

 Language